 Make sure your tyres are inflated to the recommended level – research from Kwik Fit found that drivers are wasting almost £1 billion a year on excess fuel by driving with under-inflated tyres.

 3. Wear the right shoes

 Driving in heels or big, heavy shoes reduces the sensitivity needed to operate the accelerator.
-Wear a pair of thin-soled shoes to gain better control over how hard you accelerate and how gently you brake, both of which improve fuel economy and safety.
+It may seem strange but wearing a pair of thin-soled shoes could allow you to gain better control over how hard you accelerate and how gently you brake – both of which improve fuel economy and safety.

 4. Lighten the load

 Cut down on excess weight in your car by removing any heavy items from your boot before setting off.
 Take off bike and roof racks when you’re not using them in order to help reduce wind resistance.

 The faster you drive, the greater the fuel consumption and pollution.
 AA research shows that driving at 70mph uses up to 9% more fuel than at 60mph and up to 15% more than at 50mph, while whizzing around at 80mph can use up to 25% more fuel than at 70mph.

 Driving fast increases drag on your car and the amount of petrol you’ll have to use.
 Avoiding rapid accelerating and braking is also one of the best ways to save petrol – smooth accelerating, steering, and braking reduces energy lost through suspension movement.